-May 4-6, 2022, the Georgia Public Health Association held its annual conference at the Jekyll Island Convention Center.
-Several team members of the Georgia Rural Health Innovation Center gave presentations and presented posters on programs impacting rural Georgia.
+Georgia Public Health Association (GPHA) held its annual conference at the Jekyll Island Convention Center May 4-6, 2022.
+Georgia Rural Health Innovation Center (GRHIC) team members presented topics and posters on programs impacting rural Georgia.

 The mission of GPHA is to advocate for conditions in which all people and communities can be healthy, promote the scientific foundation of public health practice and policy, and assure a continuous voice broadly representing public health in Georgia.

 Below you will find a list of the Center’s contributions to this year’s annual meeting.

 Faith in Rural Health: A Collaborative Initiative for Holistic Community Health – Scoggins, C., Byrd, P., Childs, B., and DeLoach, G.

 The Community Health Reporter Program: a Crowdsourced Approach to Delivering Healthcare Access Data – Williams, K. and Scoggins, C.